techthoughts2/pwshPlaces/docs/Find-BingPlace.md

 ```

 ### -CircleLongitude
-Prefer results in a specified area by specifying a radius plus lat/long - east-west position of a point on the Earths surface.
+Prefer results in a specified area by specifying a radius plus lat/long - east-west position of a point on the Earth's surface.

 ```yaml
 Type: String